Area chart widgets

 Here are a few tips to get the most out of your area chart.

-- Mouse over the chart to display a tooltip that contains detailed information about the series plotted in the chart.
+- Move your mouse over the chart to display a tooltip that contains detailed information about the series plotted in the chart.

 - Click and drag across a section of the chart to zoom to the time period in the chart.
 Click Reset zoom to go back to the default view.